bendardenne/medor/README.md

     cmake ..
     make

-`medord` is a service which exposes dbus objects with various tracking methods.
+`medord` is a service which exposes dbus objects to control the time tracker.
 `medor` is a CLI to control medord.